MikroElektronika/mikrosdk_click_v2/clicks/adswio2/DETAILS.md

 ---
-# AD SWIO 2 click
+# AD SWIO 2 Click

 > AD-SWIO 2 Click is a quad-channel software configurable input/output solution based on AD74413R, for building and process control application.
 The AD74413R is a quad-channel software configurable input/output solution for building and process control applications.
 The device provides a fully integrated single chip solution for input and output operation.
 The AD-SWIO 2 Click contains four 13-bit DACs, one per chanal, and 16-bit Σ-∆ ADC.